Application Note 010: Use of diffusive samplers with TD–GC analysis for monitoring VOCs in ambient air

-Application Note 081: Analysis of canister air using cryogen-free thermal desorption in compliance with US EPA Method TO-15
+Application Note 081: Innovative cryogen-free ambient air monitoring in compliance with US EPA Method TO-15

-Application Note 086: Monitoring ‘air toxics’ in ambient air using sorbent tubes by automated, cryogen-free thermal desorption in accordance with US EPA Method TO-17
+Application Note 086: Automated cryogen-free monitoring of ‘air toxics’ in ambient air using TD–GC–MS in accordance with US EPA Method TO‑17

 Application Note 087: Monitoring trace greenhouse gases in air using cryogen-free TD–GC–MS

 This Application Note shows how Markes’ thermal desorption (TD) technology for analysing ‘air toxics’ can also be applied to the detection of the most challenging ultra-volatile greenhouse gases, including tetrafluoromethane, hexafluoroethane, sulfur hexafluoride and nitrous oxide.
 Detection limits below 1 ppt are demonstrated for sulfur hexafluoride and hexafluoroethane, with excellent peak shape and linearity also being obtained.